socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

 making a change on laptop
 [VO]

 Welcome Back.
-In the last video we talked about components, and how theyre the basic building blocks of React applications.
+In the last video we talked about components, and how they're the basic building blocks of React applications.
 In this video, we're going to write one of our own.

 [SC]